anhtuta/Notes/Interview_english_notes.md

 ## 10. Which category do you fall under?
 A person who anticipates a problem well, or a person who reacts to a problem well?
 I think I'm the type of person who reacting to a problem is better than anticipating it.
 When I'm faced with a problem, I know what steps to take to deal with it

+## 11. Did you do any internship?
+Yeah, I did 2 internships when I was a student.
+My first internship happend at my fourth year university, at that time, I submitted internship form to Fsoft company, and they accepted me.
+My position was web developer.
+I've never been an intern before, so I was very excited about it.
+At that time, I didn't have any knowledge or experience about web development, so I was taught about the most basic things, such as how to make a simple web page using HTML, CSS and Javascript.
+The internship inspired me to pursue Web Development career!

+My second internship happend at my last year in university, I've got Samsung scholarship and started my intership for 3 months at Samsung R&D center.
+I was assigned to Backend team and they helped me to complete my graduation thesis.
+And after my graduation, I came back to that team and worked with them as an official employee.